 ABS | Acrylonitrile Butadiene Styrene

 Known for being impact resistance and its toughness.
-Our ABS Porene AN450 is a flame retardant grade ABS.
+We have many grades of ABS, whether needs include Medical grade or Flame retardant.
 Generally ABS has useful characteristics within a temperature range from -40° to 212 °F.

-Some uses include: Automotive body parts, wheel covers, enclosures, etc.
+Some uses include: Lego blocks, Automotive body parts, wheel covers, enclosures, etc.

 Very strong and exhibits good chemical resistance.
 Acetal is a tough material with good dimensional stability, naturally lubricating and remain stable at high temperatures.
 Delrin 500P has a higher tensile strength compared to 100P.
 This makes it stiffer and has better impact strength.